CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+When people want to show off code to each other they can put it on Github keep track of version collaborate

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+you copy your original work and can make new changes to it without affecting it.

 ## Question 10

-What happens when you clone a repostory?
+What happens when you clone a repository?

 It send it to a friend